-Note that Archive Data works by automatically saving data in a columnar range from one location to another at a specified time.
-In other words your data must be in a vertical format; it doesn’t currently support saving data from row to row (though row to row archives will be added soon!)
+- Archive Data works by automatically saving data in a range from one location to another at a specified time.
+This range can be vertical (columns) or horizontal (rows).

 STEP 3: CHOOSE ARCHIVE OPTIONS

 There are 4 options:

-- Paste to next empty column.
+- Paste to Next Empty Range.
 By default this is checked.
-It means that the archive will automatically populate the next empty column to the right (for columns) or below (for rows).
+It means that the archive will automatically populate the next empty range to the right (for columns) or below (for rows).
 Leave it unchecked if you prefer to overwrite the data in the same place each time the archive process runs.

 - Keep formatting.
-Choose whether you want your archive to retain the original formatting or paste as plain text.
+Choose whether you want your archive to retain the original formatting from the source range, or paste as plain text.

-- Schedule.
+- Schedule Report.
 Choose whether the archive should run monthly, weekly, or hourly.
 If you’re using the Google Analytics Spreadsheet Add-on to pull in data at some regular interval, you can set this add-on to run within an hour or two afterwards to save the data after it refreshes.
 Schedules will be based on the timezone of the sheet (you can view your sheet timezone by clicking File > Spreadsheet settings).